-Solar panels can be expensive, so choosing the best solar panels and understanding basic criteria so that you can make an informed decision is important.
+Solar panels can be expensive, so choosing the best solar panels and understanding the basic criteria to make an informed decision is important.

-This article will discuss basic solar panel criteria – types, power, efficiency, etc., so you have the information you need to move forward with your selection.
+This article will discuss basic solar panel criteria – types, power, efficiency, etc., so you have the information you need to proceed with your selection.

 I’m a proponent of solar energy.
 Solar panels provide independence for you and your family.
 There are long-term savings associated with solar energy, but for me, being able to live and travel independently in uncertain times is important.